braaisoft/website/index.md

         <h1 class="jumbo-lead">We solve retail business problems with software.</h1>

         <p class="lead">
             <strong>Braai</strong> is a traditional South African social gathering around an open fire.
-It represents the shared joy, laughter and merriment of cooked food over warm coals.
+It represents the shared joy, laughter and merriment of cooked food over an open fire, fueled by warm code.
             <a href="about.html">Learn more about Braaisoft</a>.
         </p>